rapito/jira-links-extension/README.md

 3. Review the **domain whitelist** add or remove sites where ticket detection should be active
 4. Click **Save Settings**

-## Default Whitelisted Sites

-- github.com
-- gitlab.com
-- bitbucket.org
-- dev.azure.com
-- stackoverflow.com
-- slack.com
-- notion.so
-- confluence.atlassian.net
-- linear.app

-## How It Works

-Content script listens for mouse movement on whitelisted pages.
-When cursor hovers over text matching the Jira ticket pattern (`[A-Z][A-Z0-9]+-\d+`), a popup appears above the cursor with a direct link to `{subdomain}.atlassian.net/browse/{ticket}`.

-Detection uses `document.caretRangeFromPoint` (Chrome/Edge) and `caretPositionFromPoint` (Firefox) to identify the exact text under the cursor without scanning or modifying the DOM.

 ## Building

 ```sh